-Reflective practicum based on each course: Case analysis/case study presented as 'problems' for the student teacher at the initial stage of the course which they need to analyse in the light of theoretical frames associated with it as the course progresses and collecting data if needed from educational institutions (labs) and submit by the end of the semester in the form of a brief report not exceeding 10 pages (hand written).
+Reflective practicums based on each course: Case analysis/case study presented as 'problems' for the student teacher at the initial stage of the course which they need to analyse in the light of theoretical frames associated with it as the course progresses and collecting data if needed from educational institutions (labs) and submit by the end of the semester in the form of a brief report not exceeding 10 pages (hand written).
 This will help to bridge theory-practice gap existing in the present teacher preparation programmes.
 Theory for practice should be the modus operandi for helping student teachers to become teachers of students.

-1.2.3 Pragmatic mind set and learning culture
+3. Pragmatic mindset and learning culture

-A pragmatic mindset will help the teachers cope up with the flux of changes happening in the field and to upgrade the standard of teacher education, enhance the professional social status of teachers.
-They have to develop amongst them a sense of commitment to the growth of learners, commitment to learning and have concern for society.
+A pragmatic mindset will help the teachers cope up with the flux of changes happening in the field and to upgrade the standard of teacher education, enhance the professional social status of teachers and develop amongst them a sense of commitment.
 With a pragmatic mind set the teacher educators' role can be shifted from a teacher to a knowledge worker, consultant and counselor.
 Teacher educators should internalize their changing roles and be ready to take up a safe position according to their interest and ability by opting a suitable specialization.
 They have to be lifelong learners to adapt to the new trends, strategies and practices and at the same focus on the indigenous heritage and thoughts which could fit in the local and national situations.

-1.3 GENERAL OBJECTIVES OF THE M.Ed.
-PROGRAMME
+IV.
+GENERAL OBJECTIVES OF THE M.Ed PROGRAMME

-After successfully undergoing this course, the learner will be able to:
+After successfully undergoing this course, trainee-teacher-educators will be able to:

-- (i) understand the social, economic, political, intellectual or cultural attitudes of education - (ii) master the methods and techniques of developing competencies, commitments and performance skills of teachers - (iii) explain the nature of issues and problems faced by the state system of education and suggest some innovative remedies or policies to solve them. - (iv) appreciate as well as evaluate the national education policies and provisions made in the plan documents of state and central governments to spread quality education at all levels in the country - (v) understand, in the light of recent global developments, the new thrusts in education - (vi) propagate the ways and means to inculcate intellectual, emotional and performance skills among the different categories of pupils in order to execute their responsibilities as "Global citizens". - (vii) realize the importance of leadership in education and how it can be developed

-- (viii) imbibe the attitudes and skills required of 'life-long learners " on the 'ICT influenced world' of today and tomorrow - (ix) acquire the skills required of a 'consumer' and a 'practitioner' of educational research and innovations - (x) acquire the skills to design a curriculum for research embedded instruction - (xi) develop cyber awareness and know various cyber security measures
+- (i) understand the Socio-economic-cultural background and academic of entrants to B.Ed course - (ii) master the methods and techniques of developing competencies, commitments and performance skills of a secondary school teachers explain the nature of issues and problems faced by the state system of education and some innovative remedies tried to solve them. - (iii) appreciate the national education policies and provisions made in the plan to spread quality secondary education in the country, and the ways and means to equip would be secondary teachers for the same. - (iv) understand, in the light of recent global developments, the new thrusts in education, and the ways and means to inculcate intellectual emotional and performance skills among secondary pupils, the "Global citizens of tomorrow". - (v) imbibe the attitudes and skills required of 'life-long learners' on the 'ICT influenced world' of today and tomorrow. - (vi) acquire the skills required of a 'consumer' and a 'practitioner' of educational research and innovations.

+(vii) develop Cyber awareness and know various cyber security measures

-1.4 REGULATIONS FOR THE M. Ed DEGREE PROGRAMME FOR AFFILIATED COLLEGES
+V. REGULATIONS FOR THE M. Ed DEGREE PROGRAMME FOR AFFILIATED COLLEGES

-1.4.1 Short title
+1. Short title

-These Regulations shall be called University of Kerala Regulations (2014) governing Post Graduate Programme in Education , M.Ed, for affiliated Colleges.

-These Regulations shall come into force from the Academic Year 2014-2015 admissions onwards
+- 1.1 These Regulations shall be called University of Kerala Regulations (2014) governing Post Graduate Programme in Education (M Ed) under the Credit Semester System for affiliated Colleges. - 1.2 These Regulations shall come into force from the Academic Year 2014-2015 admissions onwards